wireapp/wire-docs/src/how-to/install/includes/dns-federation.rst

 the incoming requests by the ingress component on kubernetes as shown in :ref:`Federation Architecture <federation-architecture>`

-As mentioned in the general installation/dns setup, you also need a ``federator.<domain>`` record, which, alongside your other dns records that point to the ingress component, also needs to point to the IP of your ingress, i.e. the IP you want to provide services on.
+As mentioned in the general installation/dns setup, you also need a ``federator.<domain>`` record, which, alongside your other DNS records that point to the ingress component, also needs to point to the IP of your ingress, i.e. the IP you want to provide services on.